UNDP-UNBL/elsa-documentation/docs/elsa/07_viewing_heatmaps.rst

    To toggle satellite imagery and roads, users should click on the ‘MAP CONTROLS’ button on the bottom-right of the UNBL data app.
 Users can then click on the eye icon in the legend box to hide the heatmap and view satellite imagery, or the opacity button to the left of the eye icon to reduce the opacity of the heatmap and see underlying satellite imagery and the heatmap at the same time.

 .. figure:: images/image017.png
-   :alt: Figure 16.
-Evaluating heatmaps.
+   :alt: Evaluating heatmaps.
    :align: center

-   Figure 16.
    Evaluating heatmaps